Featured

 Design a meeting that your client will talk about for months.

-Be the husband or wife your spouse will want to marry all over again (thanks to Jacquelyn Nicholson for that last one).
+Be the husband or wife your spouse will want to marry all over again.

 Principle 05: Adopt Systems